Luke-Owen/Weather-Service/README.md

 Weather app that show the forecast of whatever city you like using Visual Crossing's API.
-Written in Python using Django framework and a React frontend.
+Written in Python using Django framework.

 Steps to use: